Our Step-by-Step Guide to Filling Out FAFSA Makes It Mostly Painless

 What are the FAFSA Deadlines?

-The FAFSA becomes available on Oct.
-1, 2021 for the upcoming 2022-2023 academic school year.
+The FAFSA became available on Oct.
+1, 2021, for the upcoming 2022-2023 academic school year.
 The federal deadline to submit the FAFSA for that academic year is June 30, 2023.
 However, many states set their own deadlines, which could be much sooner.
 And federal aid is earmarked on a first-come-first-served basis.
 So applying earlier is always better.

 How Long Does it Take to Fill Out the FAFSA?